wp-plugins/scrapeazon/readme.txt

 You can also globally configure a country code on the ScrapeAZon Settings page instead of specifying one for each shortcode used on your site.
 If you globally configure a country code and specify a country code in your shortcode, the country code in the shortcode will take precedence.

-= I'm getting weird PHP errors when ScrapeAZon attempts to retrieve a review.
+= How do I use the ScrapeAZon Widget? =

+Similar to most WordPress widgets, first click Appearance > Widgets from the Admin menu.
+Next, drag the widget named "Amazon Reviews" to the location in which you want it to display.
+Once you have placed the widget, you must fill in the "ASIN" field with the ASIN of the product that contains the reviews you want to display.
+You can optionally fill in the Height, Width, and Border fields.
+You can also retitle the widget if you like.
+Note that whatever global settings you have configured on the ScrapeAZon Settings pages also apply to the widget.
+Therefore, if you have selected Responsive mode, the widget will attempt to use a responsive style.

+= ScrapeAZon keeps showing me error notices about fopen wrappers.
 What's wrong? =

-Depending on your installation, your system might not support cURL, which is the default method of retrieval that ScrapeAZon uses.
+Depending on your PHP installation, your system might not support client URL (cURL), which is the default method of retrieval that ScrapeAZon uses.
 If your system does not support cURL, try selecting the checkbox on the ScrapeAZon settings page that configures the plugin to use file_get_contents instead.
+However, you should be aware that fopen wrappers can be a security risk to your site.

-As of ScrapeAZon version 1.0.8, the plugin will display messages on its Settings page that attempt to help you determine whether your system supports cURL, file_get_contents(), or neither of those features.
+The plugin will display messages on its Settings page that attempt to help you determine whether your system supports cURL, fopen wrappers, or neither of those features.

 = ScrapeAZon isn't displaying *anything* on my page.
 What's up with that? =

-Prior to version 1.0.7, if the AWS server returns an error from your API request, ScrapeAZon displays an HTML comment in your page's source code that includes an error message to assist you in troubleshooting.
-Some common reasons you might see an error are:
+Some common reasons you might see an error or nothing at all are:

 * Your AWS Access Key ID has not been set or is incorrect.
 * Your AWS Secret Key has not been set or is incorrect.
 * Your Amazon.com Associate ID has not been set or is incorrect.
 * You have not allowed enough time for your keys or IDs to propagate at Amazon.com.
 * Your AWS Access Key ID and Secret Key are associated with an incorrect Amazon.com Product Advertising API account.
-* Versions 1.0.6 and earlier: There are no product reviews associated with the ASIN you used.

-As of version 1.0.7, any error messages that are returned by the Amazon Advertising API should be displayed in the shortcode output on your page.
+* Your site's HTTP client (cURL or fopen wrappers) was not able to connect to the Amazon API.
+* Your site has sent too many requests per second to the Amazon Product Advertising API and Amazon has throttled your access.
+* Your site caches the pages that display reviews for an extended period of time (longer than 24 hours).

 If you know that reviews exist for the product you specified, ensure that the ASIN/ISBN-10 you provided in the shortcode is correct.
 Also, ensure that you are not viewing a previously cached version of your page that does not contain the shortcode.

 It is also possible that you have configured ScrapeAZon to use a Web retrieval method that is not available in your environment.
 By default, ScrapeAZon attempts to use cURL.
 If cURL is not enabled in your environment, you can try to use file_get_contents() instead by selecting the checkbox on the Settings page.
-However, if neither cURL nor file_get_contents() is supported by your PHP installation, you will not be able to use ScrapeAZon.
+However, if neither cURL nor fopen wrappers is supported by your PHP installation, you will not be able to use ScrapeAZon.

-= The default iframe is really small.
-How do I change that? =
+= How do I style the iframe? =

-There are two ways that you can style the scrapeazon-reviews frame: by editing your theme's stylesheet or by adding parameters to each shortcode.
+There are several ways that you can style the scrapeazon-reviews iframe: by editing your theme's stylesheet, by adding parameters to each shortcode, or by using the plugin's built-in responsive style sheet.

-To style the iframe in your theme's stylesheet, add a class named scrapeazon-reviews to your stylesheet, then add the width, height, border, and other parameters you want to style to that class.
+To style the iframe in your theme's stylesheet, add classes named scrapeazon-reviews and scrapeazon-api to your stylesheet, then add the width, height, border, and other parameters you want to style to those classes.
 For example, copy and paste the following into your stylesheet to make the iframe a 540x540 pixel square with no border:

 .scrapeazon-reviews {
    width: 540px;
    height: 540px;
    border: none;
 }
+.scrapeazon-api {
+   width: 540px;
+}

 To style the iframe by using the shortcode, add width, height, and border as parameters to the shortcode.
 For example, to accomplish the same formatting as above in shortcode format, use the following shortcode:

 [scrapeazon asin="<your asin>" width="540" height="540" border="false"]

-The border parameter currently only accepts a value of "false."
+To style the iframe by using the built-in responsive style sheet (if your site has a responsive design/theme), select the "Use Responsive Style" checkbox on the ScrapeAZon Settings page.

+= I'm using the responsive stylesheet.
+Why does the content in the iframe scroll horizontally on very small screens? =

+Because the iframe content comes from a different source than the iframe itself, the content does not always scale in a responsive way.
+On very small screens (such as a vertically held iPhone), the iframe itself will scale to the width of the screen in responsive mode.
+However, the content inside the iframe might need to be scrolled horizontally as well as vertically in order to read it.

 = Can I get rid of that annoying disclaimer at the bottom of the iframe? =